Canadian-Wildlife-Federation/abfishpass/README.md

 * Gradient: stream_gradient ≥ gradient_min AND stream_gradient < gradient_max AND species_accessibility IN (ACCESSIBLE OR POTENTIALLY ACCESSIBLE)
 * Discharge (m3/s): stream_discharge ≥ discharge_min AND stream_discharge < discharge_max AND species_accessibility IN (ACCESSIBLE OR POTENTIALLY ACCESSIBLE)
 * Channel confinement (ratio of valley width / channel width): always true for now - model to be defined later

+Habitat models are also based on Strahler order - stream segments with a Strahler order of 1 are not considered suitable habitat for any species.

 gradient_min, gradient_max, discharge_min, and discharge_max are parameters defined for each fish species in the hydro.fish_species table.
 These parameters are separated in the fish_species table by spawning and rearing habitat.